nazunalika/linux-guide-and-hints/source/el/pxeboot.rst

 * Enterprise Linux 8, 9, or Fedora
 * A DHCP server setup that allows you to setup the `next_server` directive or setup the tftp server location
+* Optionally if you are using a local mirror, `httpd` or `nginx` installed.
+(This guide assumes `httpd`)

 Tutorial Preface, Notes, and Recommendations
 --------------------------------------------

 In some environments, it may be better (or easier, depending on your perspective) to setup a PXE server and roll out systems in a lab or otherwise in that fashion.
-It's one of the most straight forward ways to roll out systems easily and consistently.
+It's one of the most straight forward ways to build out systems easily and consistently.
 The difference between a typical PXE setup and this is we're using grub2 menus, rather than the classic menu style.
 This makes it simpler to keep all configurations consistent between classic boot and EFI boot.

 If you plan on using supporting other architectures, it will be easier to use that architecture to run the `grub2-mknetdir` command and brings those to your tftp server.

 Cobbler
 +++++++

 While cobbler is a perfectly viable solution to setting up a pxeboot system for various distros and configurations, it is out of scope for this article.
-As of this writing, cobbler does not use grub2 as its baseline.
+It is unknown if it sets up or directly supports grub2.

 Server Setup
 ------------